hankandre/experimenting-with-redux/README.md

 ### Yearning for more?

 Now that you have a Redux of your very own, use it.
-This means that we'll need to create our own way of implementing Redux into our app.
+This means that you'll need to create your own way of implementing Redux into our app.
 Remember, Redux is framework/library agnostic it can be used in an Angular 5+, Vue (although you'd probably use [Vuex](https://vuex.vuejs.org/), instead), or whatevs.

-We need to create our very own version of React Redux.
-This means we need:
+Essentially, you'll need to create your own implementation of React Redux (but wayyyyy lighter).
+This means you'll need:

-1. A way to integrate our newly created `store` into our app.
+1. A way to integrate your newly created `store` into your app.
    - The [documentation](https://react-redux.js.org/introduction/quick-start) might be a good place to start
    - Familiarizing yourself with [context](https://reactjs.org/docs/context.html) within a React app will probably help, too.
 2. A way to access/update properties on `state` within a component (i.e. `mapStateToProps` and `mapDispatchToProps`).